 The UPRN stays unique to each property and will remain in its existing format.
 Any information added will be linked to matching records in different databases.

 Contact your local authority responsible for maintaining addresses to get a UPRN, or use the government local council checker.

 A data to retrieve UPRN API is available from Ordnance Survey's AddressBase.

-UDPRN is a unique premise identifier produced by Royal Mail in conjunction with the Postcode Address File.
-This code is readily available with PAF and you can find out more about it here.
+UDPRN is a unique premise identifier produced by Royal Mail in conjunction with the Postcode Address File (PAF).
+This code is readily available with PAF, with more information in our UDPRN guide.